Prank your kids with these fun, healthy recipes where food is disguised to look silly and different!

 Fun and Healthy April Fool’s Foods for Kids

 - Real Peach Donuts.
 These “donuts” look like donuts and taste delicious, but they’re really peaches.
+This works with apples, too!

 - Funny Cupcakes.
 The kids love when I make meatloaf cupcakes.
 Just prepare your meatloaf in a muffin tin, top the meatloaf cupcakes with mashed potato icing and decorate with pea sprinkles or other fun garnishes.